 -Clean the pantry after Halloween so that no candy is left.
 It gives a great signal to the kids that business is back as usual at home.

--Manage the “candy exit strategy” with your kids, so that your kids only keep a few candies, in a visible location.
+-Manage the “candy exit strategy” with your kids, so that your kids only keep a few candy in a visible location.
 Make a deal, don’t let them hid a secret stash in their room as soon as they come home.